juliapolbach/stepsize-pr-api/README.md

 # **Stepsize Pull Requests API**

-This project is a code proposal for Stepsize Backend take-home task.
+This project is a code proposal for **Stepsize Backend take-home task**.
 An API that integrates with any code hosting provider and allows users to track and merge pull requests, all in one place.

 It uses **Node.js** with **Fastify** and a **Mysql** database.
 Tested with **Jest**.